tarunpreet-kaur/tarunpreet-kaur.github.io/aboutme.md

 title: About me
 ---

-Myself - Tarunpreet Kaur, from New Delhi, India.
+Hi, My name is Tarunpreet Kaur and I am from New Delhi, India.
 I love travel, photography, fashion & learning various dance forms.
-Some of my dance & dress-ups photo & video shoots are at @ [Misty Bolly Dances](https://tarunpreetkaur.com/Misty-Bolly-Dances.html) & [Misty DressUp Diaries](https://tarunpreetkaur.com/Misty-DressUp-Diaries.html)
+Some of my dance & dress-up photo & video shoots are available at @ [Misty Bolly Dances](https://tarunpreetkaur.com/Misty-Bolly-Dances.html) & [Misty DressUp Diaries](https://tarunpreetkaur.com/Misty-DressUp-Diaries.html)

 Over the past years, I have visited so many beautiful places.
 I am an organized person & I prepare my travel plans very carefully.
 Sharing some of my detailed itineraries with you @ [Misty Travel Diaries](https://tarunpreetkaur.com/Misty-Travel-Diaries.html).
+I am sure this site will help you plan some of your exotic holidays in an easier manner :) Do take a minute to check it out!